llesoil/input_sensitivity/results/RQS/RQ1/RQ1.md

     # we transform our matrix into a dataframe
     df = pd.DataFrame(corr)
+    # we replace nan correlations (with a distribution whose values are all equal to 0)
     df = df.fillna(0)

     # group the videos, we choose the ward method